Confirming Wave Turbulence Predictions in Rotating Turbulence

 The second component of the velocity field is the residual $\bm{v}_{3D}$:

 Plotting the energy density and vorticity of this component (Fig.~\ref{fig:energy_decomposition}(c), (f)) reveals that $\boldsymbol{v}_{3D}$ varies on scales much smaller than the scale of variation of $\boldsymbol{v}_{2D}$.
-Although $\boldsymbol{v}_{3D}$ varies both horizontally and vertically, the snapshots indicate that it is anisotropic, with shorter horizontal and longer vertical scales of variation.
+Although $\boldsymbol{v}_{3D}$ varies both horizontally and vertically, the snapshots indicate that it is anisotropic, with shorter horizontal and longer vertical scales of variation (See SI for quantitative verification of anisotropy \cite{supp_material}).
 This anisotropy, as well as the vertical propagation of energy and vorticity variations, is clearly observable in a videos of the energy and vorticity \cite{video_ref, video_ref2}.